A classic side dish that feeds a crowd and can be made entirely ahead of time. Great for holiday entertaining. JUMP TO RECIPE

 - Place the potatoes in a large stock pot, cover with water, and bring to a boil.
 Reduce heat, cover the pot, and simmer for 20-25 minutes until the potatoes are tender.

 - Unwrap the roasted garlic and squeeze the cloves out of their papery skin into a large mixing bowl.
 Mash them with the tines of a fork to a paste.
-Add the, sour cream, cream cheese, and butter.
-Dump the cooked potatoes on top (see notes) and sprinkle over the salt and pepper.
+Add the cooked potatoes (see notes #1), sour cream, cream cheese, and butter to the bowl.
+Sprinkle over the salt and pepper.
 Mash and mix the potatoes, thoroughly combining them with the other ingredients as you go (the residual heat of the potatoes will melt the butter and further soften the cream cheese so everything can be well mixed).
 If piping stars on top, set aside 2 cups of the mixture.

 - Spray a large casserole dish with olive oil cooking spray and transfer the potato mixture to the dish.
 Fill a pastry bag, fitted with a large star tip, with the reserved potato mixture and pipe stars on the top layer if desired.
 Cover and store in the fridge.